 - rate at which the shoreline is eroding,

-- water depth, type of substrate, and salinity of the water body.
+- water depth, type of substrate, and salinity of the water body, and

 NOAA Office of Coastal Management —Programs and resources from the National Oceanic and Atmospheric Administration for protecting and enhancing coastal resources.

-Georgetown Climate Center’s Adaptation Clearinghouse Exit—The clearinghouse serves as a resource to all states, assisting state policymakers, resource managers, academics, and others working to help communities adapt to climate change.
+Georgetown Climate Center’s Adaptation Clearinghouse —The clearinghouse serves as a resource to all states, assisting state policymakers, resource managers, academics, and others working to help communities adapt to climate change.

-Adaptation Database and Planning Tool Exit (ADAPT)—ICLEI's tool to guide local government users through the Five Milestones for Climate Adaptation planning.
-It is available as part of ICLEI’s Climate Resilient Communities Program.
+Temperate Adaptation Planner —ICLEI partnered with Azavea Inc to offer a tool to guide local government users through the Five Milestones for Climate Adaptation planning.

-Coastal Resilience Program Exit—The Nature Conservancy's program provides information to communities, planners, businesses, and policy makers to help them address sea-level rise and coastal hazards in their decision-making.
+Coastal Resilience Program —The Nature Conservancy's program provides information to communities, planners, businesses, and policy makers to help them address sea-level rise and coastal hazards in their decision-making.

-Digital Coast Exit—A website sponsored by the National Oceans and Atmopheric Administration (NOAA) in collaboration with organizations committed to providing data and information, tools, and training resources to help address timely coastal issues (e.g., land use, coastal conservation, hazards, marine spatial planning).
+Digital Coast —A website sponsored by the National Oceans and Atmospheric Administration (NOAA) in collaboration with organizations committed to providing data and information, tools, and training resources to help address timely coastal issues (e.g., land use, coastal conservation, hazards, marine spatial planning).

 Gedan, K.B., M. L. Kirwan, E. Wolanski, E.B.
 Barbier, and B. R. Silliman.
 2011.
 The present and future role of coastal wetland vegetation in protecting shorelines: Answering recent challenges to the paradigm.
 Climatic Change 106:7-29.